Naguabo, Puerto Rico

 Naguabo ([naˈɣwaβo], [naˈwaβo]) is a town and municipality in Puerto Rico located in the east coast of the island bordered by the Vieques Passage, north of Humacao; south of Río Grande and Ceiba; and east of Las Piedras.
 Naguabo is spread over 8 barrios and Naguabo Pueblo (the downtown area and the administrative center of the city).
+The municipality is composed by the barrios of Daguao, Río, Mariana, Peña Pobre, Pueblo, Río Blanco, Maizales, Santiago y Lima and Duque.
 It is part of the San Juan-Caguas-Guaynabo Metropolitan Statistical Area.

 Naguabo is renowned for and is said to be the birthplace of the pastelillo de chapín, which is a popular food in Puerto Rico.
 It is trunkfish wrapped inside deep-fried flour dough.
 Pastelillos de chapín can be found in almost any seaside establishment on the island.
+It’s is derived from the Taíno term Daguao, and the nickname "El Pueblo de los Enchumbaos" -an expression meaning "soaked"- comes from the abundant water sources and frequent rain.
+The latter is due to Naguabo proximity to El Yunque, a large rainforest reserve.

 History

-The town of Naguabo was founded near a ravine on the east coast and relocated in 1821 to its current location.
+The first settlement in the area, Santiago, was built in 1513 near the Río Daguao with the intent of warding off Carib incursions.
+The Spanish failed in this task and abandoned it a year later.
+The current town of Naguabo was resettled in 1794 near a ravine on the east coast and relocated in 1821 to its current location.
 In 1878, Naguabo had the following barrios: Pueblo, Maizales, Duque, Mariana, Quebrada Palma, Daguao, Santiago y Lima, Húcares, Río, Peña Pobre and Río Blanco.
 In 1521, Daguao was burned down by Caribs.

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Naguabo was 10,873.
+By 2008, the estimated population was 24,803.

-On September 20, 2017 Hurricane Maria struck Puerto Rico.
-In Naguabo, barrio Húcares on the coast was the most affected with most homes destroyed or losing the roof.
+On September 20, 2017, Hurricane Maria struck Puerto Rico.
+In Naguabo, sector Playa Húcares on the coast was the most affected with most homes destroyed or losing the roof.
 The boardwalk was destroyed and over 6,000 people reported losses.

 Geography

 Naguabo is located in the southeast region of Puerto Rico.
 The highest point in the municipality is Pico del Este in the Sierra de Luquillo at 3,419 feet (1,042 m) of elevation.

 Río Blanco and Río Espiritu Santo are located in Naguabo.
+The Río Blanco river runs trough Naguabo, ending in the Caribbean Sea near the municipal port.
+Nearby there is a recreational center named Centro Yudelmi.
+In the zone there are also Taíno petroglyphs carved into the stones.
+The river is born from Río Cubuy, which originates in Luquillo Lago Punta Lima and the mangroves of Bahía Corcho are also within its jurisdiction.